mathworks/llfs/README.md

 The distinction between these two levels of durability is reflected in the `LogDevice::Reader` interface.
 A `Reader` object is bound to a specific durability level when it is created via `LogDevice::new_reader`.
 The different levels are captured by `enum struct llfs::LogReadMode` (ordered by weakest to strongest):

-- `kInconsistent` - readers may or may not see committed data
+- `kInconsistent` - the data observed by readers may or may not have been committed yet
-- `kSpeculative` - readers are guaranteed to see committed data but not necessarily flushed data
+- `kSpeculative` - the data observed by readers is guaranteed to be committed, but not necessarily flushed
-- `kDurable` - readers are guaranteed to see flushed data, which implies they can also see committed data
+- `kDurable` - the data observed by readers is guaranteed to be flushed, which implies it is also committed

 `LogDevice` implementations are required to be thread-safe (the methods of a `LogDevice` object must be safe to access concurrently).
 The instances of `llfs::LogDevice::Reader` and `llfs::LogDevice::Writer` returned by a `LogDevice` object are not required to be thread-safe, but are required to be thread-compatible (distinct objects are safe to access concurrently).